Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Related Work

-The third category is to learn the mapping/projection relationships of gaits across views.
-The learning process relies on the training data that covers the views appearing in the gallery and probe.
-Through the learned metric(s), gaits from two different views can be projected into the common subspace for matching.
-In \cite{VTM06}, Makihara et al. introduced the SVD-based View Transformation Model (VTM) to project gait features from one view into another.
-After pointing out the limitations of SVD-based VTM, a method in \cite{VTM_SVR} reformulated VTM construction as a regression problem.
-Instead of using the global features (e.g.,\cite{VTM06}, local Region of Interest (ROI) was selected based on local motion relationship to build VTMs through Support Vector Regression (SVR).
-In \cite{VTM_SR_CSVT12}, the performance was further improved by replacing SVR to Sparse Regression (SR).
-Instead of projecting gait features into a common space, Bashir et al. \cite {CCA} used Canonical Correlation Analysis (CCA) to project gaits from two different views into two subspaces with maximal correlation.
-The correlation strength was employed as the similarity measure for identification.
+Instead of projecting gait features into a common space, Bashir et al. \cite {CCA} used Canonical Correlation Analysis (CCA) to project gaits from two different views into two subspaces with maximal correlation, and the correlation strength was employed as the similarity measure for identification.
 In \cite{motion-co-clustering}, after claiming there may exist some weakly or non-correlated information on the global gaits across views \cite{CCA}, motion co-clustering was carried out to partition the global gaits into multiple groups of gait segments.
 For feature extraction, they performed CCA on these multiple groups, instead of the global gait features as in \cite{CCA}.
-Different from most works (e.g., \cite{VTM06}\cite{motion-co-clustering},\cite{CCA}) with multiple trained projection matrices for different view pairs, recently, Hu et al. proposed a novel unitary linear projection named View-invariant Discriminative Projection (ViDP)\cite{ViDP}.
-The unitary nature of ViDP makes cross-view gait recognition can be performed without knowing the query gait views.
-Most recently, deep learning approaches \cite{GEINet16}, \cite{PAMI17_CNN},\cite{GaitGAN17}, \cite{he2019multi} were applied for gait recognition, which can model the non-linear relationship between different views.
-In \cite{GEINet16}, the basic CNN framework, namely GEINet was applied on a large gait dataset, and the experimental results suggested its effectiveness when the view angle changes between probe and gallery are small.
-To combat large view changes, a number of CNN structures were studied in \cite{PAMI17_CNN} on the CASIA-B dataset (with 11 views from $0$ to $180$), and Siamese-like structures were found to yield the highest accuracies.
-However, this dataset only includes $124$ subjects, and the most recent work \cite{OU-MVLP2018} found these CNN structures do not generalise well to a large number of subjects.
-In \cite{GaitGAN17},\cite{he2019multi}, GAN approaches are applied to generate gait features/images to a common view or a target view for matching.
-However, the generative nature of both GAN models limit the recognition accuracies, although they are more interpretable than the discriminant CNN-based approaches \cite{he2019multi}.
+Different from most works (\emph{e.g.} \cite{VTM06, motion-co-clustering, CCA}) with multiple trained projection matrices for different view pairs, Hu et al. proposed a novel unitary linear projection named View-invariant Discriminative Projection (ViDP) \cite{ViDP}.
+The unitary nature of ViDP makes cross-view gait recognition feasible to be performed without knowing the query gait views.